freshworks/ember-sequential-render/tests/dummy/app/templates/docs/usage.md

 In this example, the critical or hero element is the content inside the left pane.
 So that'll be assigned a renderPriority of 0.
 Subsequently, the quick notes and the participants list will be assigned a renderPriority of 1.

-## 4. Wrap the content in sequential-render instances and pass in the required tasks to fetch data
+## 4. Wrap the content in sequential-render instances and pass in a function that returns a promise

 ```
 <div class="flex1 schoolroom__mainpanel">
   <h2 class="maintitle">Dumbledore's Army</h2>
   {{#sequential-render
     renderPriority=0
-    taskName="fetchSpellWork"
+    taskName="getSpellWork"
-    fetchDataTask=fetchSpellWork as |spellHash|
+    getData=getSpellWork as |spellHash|
   }}
     {{#spellHash.render-content}}
       {{#each spellWork as |spell|}}